astuyve/astuyve.github.io/_posts/2023-12-28-containers-on-lambda.md

 It's time to use containers on Lambda.

 ## Thanks for reading!
+The next post in this series explores how this performance improvement was designed.
+It's an example of excellent systems engineering work, and it represents why I'm so bullish on serverless in the long term.

 If you like this type of content please subscribe to my [blog](https://aaronstuyvenberg.com) or reach out on [twitter](https://twitter.com/astuyve) with any questions.
 You can also ask me questions directly if I'm [streaming on Twitch](twitch.tv/aj_stuyvenberg) or [YouTube](https://www.youtube.com/channel/UCsWwWCit5Y_dqRxEFizYulw).